Office of _______ Pediatric Dentistry

 Today I have been through something almost bigger than words.
 It was like having my world briefly torn in half and now I’m working on mending.
 To many, it might not seem like much.
 To me, the struggle I have now is in trying to write it all out concisely and accurately although there is no chance, really, of me forgetting it.

 The above “Practice Terminology” was given to me almost three years ago when I first stared taking my children to a recommended pediatric dentist.
 The handout gave me pause – big time.
 But hey, I’m no dentist.
-After all, this was a highly-regarded pediatric practice (employing several people I personally know) absolutely posh compared to my childhood tooth doctor.
+After all, this was a highly-regarded pediatric practice – absolutely posh compared to my childhood tooth doctor.
 The first appointments flew by and the kids were happy.
 Over the years I had no reason to reconsider our practitioners, even if I was a bit confused at the de rigueur application of nitrous oxide – whoops, “magic air” – and the times I’d pass a room and see adults looming over children and holding them firmly and speaking in STERN-VOICE.
-Fine, whatever; I hung out with my kids during the procedures – cleanings, x-rays, and fillings – and everything seemed fine and friendly and none of stern voice that unpleasantness was involved.
+Fine, whatever; I hung out with my kids during the procedures – cleanings, x-rays, and fillings – and everything seemed fine and friendly and none of that stern voice unpleasantness was involved.

 But today I got to see first-hand how the staff treats a child who wants to direct an aspect of their own care.